I know what you're thinking.

 Garnier says to the key adjustment now is matching your presentation to the fishes' activity levels.
 Move your bait and lure ever so slowly and impart painfully long pauses.
 Matter of fact, he says no movement at all, dead-sticking your bait in front of the fishes' faces, typically seals the deal.

-"One of the most overlooked components of panfishing in the winter time is determining the size of the 'strike window'", says Garnier, who every year also nabs some of the biggest and most beautiful bluegills.
+"One of the most overlooked components of pan fishing in the wintertime is determining the size of the 'strike window'", says Garnier, who every year also nabs some of the biggest and most beautiful bluegills.
 "By 'strike window,' I am referring to the vertical and horizontal distances a fish will swim to eat your bait.

 "Sorting this out tells me how many fish I can expect to catch from a hole before I need to move on to the next one.
-It also tells me how closely together I should drill my holes.
+It also tells me how close together I should drill my holes.
 Inactive panfish won't swim very far, so I'll often drill my holes surprisingly close to one another and expect only to catch three or four fish from each hole.
-On the other hand, if the activity level increases and the fish start moving around more, I'll space my holes much further apart and hole jump much less frequently."
+On the other hand, if the activity level increases and the fish start moving around more, I'll space my holes much further apart and hole jumps much less frequently."

 Listening to Garnier talk about coaxing out extra bites reminds me that I often trick moody crappies by changing the colour of my jig and soft plastic dressing.
 He nods his head in agreement and chuckles, "I'll typically have several rods rigged with the same bait but in different colours.
 And I'll swap rods after catching a few fish to 'keep them guessing' and the bite going on for as long as possible.